Tookerton21/flaschen_and_kinnect_rs/README.md

 	-Install the [OpenKinect/libfreenect](https://github.com/OpenKinect/libfreenect.git) dependencies on your computer.
 So that the wrappers for the rust crate work correctly on your computer.
 If working on a mac, you can brew install the dependencies.
 	- To Be continued

-## Goals:
-* Create a Rust Udp client that can communitcate with the existing Flaschen Taschen Server.

-* Ability to take images, rescale, and format so that server can inpterpret.

-* Include functionality for Xbox Kinect as a data source.
-  *Allow the rgb and depth sensor functionality in the application.
-  *Allow user to adjust the the motor from the Xbox Kinect, to adjust the angle of the camera.

-  	-
 ## Flaschen Tashen Display Pictures
 Front Display of Screen:
 ![alt text](images/front_display.jpg "front display")